Schindler’s Lechner House in Studio City returns restored to perfection

 Shamshiri and her brother, Ramin, were part of the four-founding partners at Commune who now run Studio Shamshiri.
 Listed on Architectural Digest’s AD100 for 2019, the team are celebrated designers known for restoring homes designed by iconic architects such as A. Quincy Jones and Buff & Hensman, as well as breathing new life into old buildings like they did for their office housed in the Thomson Building, a 1920’s Hollywood landmark they acquired and restored in 2017.

-When Shamsiri first saw Los Angeles Historic Cultural Monument #1024 it had strayed far from its original glory.
+When Shamsiri first saw Los Angeles Historic-Cultural Monument #1024 it had strayed far from its original glory.
 She told the NY Times, “The walls and the bold, angular, stainless-steel fireplace were covered in Sheetrock (the brick columns that flanked the hearth had been sheathed in black granite), and Schindler’s purposefully plain, hardware-free windows had been replaced with big-box-store-grade metal ones.
 The architect’s understated mirror-top bar and built-in pullout table were gone from the great room, and there were incongruously cheery mosaic tiles in the kitchen.
 Some of the outdoor spaces on the two levels had been enclosed — not necessarily a bad idea, but the work had been done shabbily.
 “It was heartbreaking,” Shamshiri says.
 “The spirit was gone.”

 After a decade-long restoration the Lechner House, located at 11600 Amanda Drive, now stands restored and improved.